-

 Market Overview & Performance

-In the current trading session, "London", Market risk sentiment is Mix.
-The Yen and Switzerland Frank recorded the strongest performance, while the Australian dollar and United States Dollar are weakest so far.
+In the current trading session, "Sydney & Tokyo", Market risk sentiment is Strong Risk-OFF.
+The United States Dollar and British pound recorded the strongest performance, while the Gold and Australian dollar are weakest so far.

 Currencies performance vs US dollar "USD"